Buhi, Camarines Sur: Demographics

 In the 2020 census, the population of Buhi, Camarines Sur, was 81,306 people, with a density of sigfig 81,306/246.65.

 The total population was 70,756 in 2007, with a growth rate of about 2.1%.
 The total number of households was 13,238 and with an average household size of 5 persons.
 At the 2010 census, the population has increased to 73,809 persons.
 The local language is Buhinon, a dialect of Bikolano.

 Literacy rate of Buhi is about 99%.
 The labor force is about 24,000 people strong, or 63% of economically productive people age 15 to 64 years old.

 8 out of 10 persons are Roman Catholics; Iglesia ni Cristo makes up about 2% of the total population which is the largest minority religion in the municipality.

 Language

-Buhinon is the mother tongue of the majority of the population especially those residing around the lake area with Rinconada Bikol as its first language especially the folks residing on the eastern part of the municipality near Iriga City.
+Buhinon is the mother tongue of the majority of the population especially those residing around the lake area with Rinconada Bikol as its first language especially the folks residing on the western part of the municipality near Iriga City.
 Buhinon is classified as a lone language, and the only one used in the province of Camarines Sur.
 Buhinon, the Albay Bikol languages, and Rinconada Bikol are members of Inland Bikol group of languages and share common vocabulary.